coil-kt/coil/docs/getting_started.md

 disposable.dispose()
 ```

-`get` requests will only be cancelled if the coroutine context's job is cancelled.
+`GetRequest`s will only be cancelled if the coroutine context's job is cancelled.

 ## Image Sampling